Nickyben/Lanepact-Inventory-Project/README.md

-# Getting Started with Create React App
+# Getting Started with Create React Application

 The unfinished projet can be previewed at: https://nicks-lanepact-project.netlify.app/.
 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).